sled-rs/sled-rs.github.io/performance.md

-Only through careful measurement can we increase our confidence that our observed measurments correspond to the changes we introduced in code.
+Only through careful measurement can we increase our confidence that our observed measurements correspond to the changes we introduced in code.

 Failing to exercise experimental discipline